 Published Books and Chapbooks

-Ann Tweedy’s first full-length book, The Body’s Alphabet, was published by Headmistress Press in August 2016 and won a Bisexual Book Award in Poetry and a Human Relations Indie Book Award in 2017.
+Ann Tweedy’s first full-length book, The Body’s Alphabet, was published by Headmistress Press in August 2016 and won both a Bisexual Book Award in Poetry and a Human Relations Indie Book Award in 2017.
 It was also selected as a finalist for a Lambda Literary Award and a Golden Crown Literary Society Award.
 Additionally, she has published two chapbooks: Beleaguered Oases (tcCreativePress 2010) and White Out (Green Fuse Press 2013).
 A hybrid chapbook, A Registry of Survival, is scheduled to be released in January 2020 by Last Word Press, and Seven Kitchens Press will re-issue Beleaguered Oases in its Rebound Series around the same time.
 Ann’s poetry has appeared in Clackamas Literary Review, Rattle, damselfly press, Lavender Review, literary mama, Harrington Lesbian Literary Quarterly, and elsewhere.
 Ann holds a Master of Fine Arts in Creative Writing from Hamline University.
 Originally from Southeastern Massachusetts, she has lived in many places on the West Coast and in the Midwest and now makes her home in Washington State.
 In addition to writing poetry and essays, she is also a law professor and a practicing attorney who represents Indian Tribes.

 The Body’s Alphabet